jupyter-book/jupyter-book/docs/start.md

 ## See `mystmd.org` for more complete documentation

-Because Jupyter Book is [a distribution of the MyST Engine](./about/ecosystem.md), we keep most documentation about configuring and using Jupyter Book in the [MyST User Guide](https://mystmd.org/guide).
+Because Jupyter Book is [a distribution of the MyST Document Engine](./about/ecosystem.md), we keep most documentation about configuring and using Jupyter Book in the [MyST User Guide](https://mystmd.org/guide).
 Anything you can do with MyST you can do with Jupyter Book - the only difference in using the two is the CLI verb (`jupyter book` vs. `myst`).

 We know this can be confusing!
-Jupyter Book [pre-dates the MyST Engine](./about/history.md) and we're still working out the best way to maintain both of them as parallel efforts.
+Jupyter Book [pre-dates the MyST Document Engine](./about/history.md) and we're still working out the best way to maintain both of them as parallel efforts.

 ## Navigate the Jupyter Book documentation